 6. A follow up survey during the spring and end of year evaluation of the program.

-At All Saints, we have been proactive in addressing the concern of bullying in our community.
-Two years ago we introduced a Bully Awareness & Prevention Week during which we asked parents and students to complete a comprehensive survey.
-Since that time, we have annually provided lessons to the students on this important topic and adopted a school-wide anti-bully pledge.
-The diocesan implementation of the CARE Program provides us an opportunity to refresh our efforts and maintain a strong, on-going commitment to maintaining a bully-free environment for students, staff and parents.
+At All Saints, we continue to be proactive in addressing the concern of bullying in our community.
+We have a Bully Awareness & Prevention Program which includes comprehensive surveys of parents, teachers and students, a school-wide anti-bully pledge, and classroom lessons and activities.
+We are committed to maintaining a strong, on-going commitment to maintaining a bully-free environment for students, teachers, staff and parents.